matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 the PVS.
 This has the effect of hiding leaves that are behind the player, and otherwise outside the bounds of the camera's field of view.

-A similar concept can be applied to the light's PVS --- practically, a light's sphere of influence is bounded by the inverse square law, and so we can place a bounding box around each light,  whose size is determined by how bright the light is.
+A similar concept can be applied to the light's PVS: practically, a light's sphere of influence is bounded by the inverse-square law, and so we can place a bounding box around each light,  whose size is determined by how bright the light is.
 We can therefore reduce the light's PVS by intersecting with this bounding box.

-The final system I use then is based on seeing whether these two reduced PVS volumes intersect:
+The final system I use is based on seeing whether these two reduced PVS volumes intersect:

 {% include img.html src="/assets/quake-blender/pvs-reduced.png" alt="yellow leaves around the light are shown, and blue leaves around the camera are shown, the intersection is shown in green" %}